saltstack/salt/doc/topics/mine/index.rst

 .. versionchanged:: Sodium

 The format to define mine_functions has been changed to allow the same format as used for module.run.
-The old format (above) will still be supported until version Aluminium.
+The old format (above) will still be supported.

 .. code-block:: yaml